-- If your goal is grad school, investigate which colleges produce healthy numbers of masters and doctoral students.
+- If your goal is grad school, investigate which universities produce healthy numbers of masters and doctoral students.

-- If your goal is to best equip yourself to be a contributing, constantly evolving talent in your community, then look towards schools like SUSS which are experts in the social sciences.
+- If your goal is to best equip yourself to be a contributing, constantly evolving talent in your community, then look towards universities like SUSS which are experts in the social sciences.

-Being equipped with a deeper insight into what you seek and knowing the complete set of experiences a school can offer will help you find a university that best fits you.
+Being equipped with a deeper insight into what you seek and knowing the complete set of experiences a university can offer will help you find a university that best fits you.

 “I’m not sure what I’ll do, but— well, I want to go places and see people.
 I want my mind to grow.
 I want to live where things happen on a big scale.”